 Automate almost every process with artificial intelligence (AI) technology

 The pandemic has made it more difficult for food producers to operate with their usual levels of staff.
-For example, guidelines published by the for Disease Control and Prevention (CDC) for meat and poultry processing workers includes distanced workers and physical barriers.
+For example, guidelines published by the Disease Control and Prevention (CDC) for meat and poultry processing workers includes distanced workers and physical barriers.

 This has led the food industry to explore the capabilities of AI.
 Machinery that’s IoT (Internet of Things) enabled, for example, can automate long, manual or complicated processes.
 AI can also monitor the performance of equipment, check quality of a product and sort raw materials – saving your team time.